kristenvaccaro/contestability/index.md

 ## How to Participate

-To achieve as diverse a group as possible, participants are encouraged to submit any form of document that suggests their current thinking on this topic: case studies, position papers, design fictions, and so on.
-Submissions should be no longer than 10,000 words, excluding references.
-However, we welcome submissions of any shorter length and recommend authors aim for approximately 4-6 pages in length.

-Participants are also welcome to submit previously published work, but should add an approximately 1000 word cover letter identifying the relevance of the work to the themes of the workshop.
+We invite the submission of any form of document that suggests your current thinking on this topic: case studies, position papers, design fictions, and so on.
+We suggest aiming for 4-6 pages in length (maximum 10,000 words).
+You may also submit previously published work, with an ~1000 word cover letter identifying the relevance of the work to the themes of the workshop.

 Please email submissions directly to [kvaccaro@illinois.edu](mailto:kvaccaro@illinois.edu){:target="_blank"} with the subject line "Contestability Workshop Submission" on or before September 20, 2019.